-The child immunization rate is defined as the percentage of 2-year-old children receiving vaccinations for 4 doses-DPT, 3 doses-Polio, 1 dose-MMR, 3 doses-HepB, and 1 dose-Varicella.
-In Asotin County, the child immunization rate was 19 percent, which was lower than the Washington state rate of 59 percent and fell far below the Healthy People 2020 goal of 80 percent.
+The child immunization rate is defined as the percentage of 2-year-old children receiving vaccinations for 4 doses-DPT, 3 doses-Polio, 1 dose-MMR, 3 doses-Hib, 3 doses-HepB, and 1 dose-Varicella.
+The child immunization rate in Garfield

+County was 29 percent which was lower than the Washington state rate of 59 percent and fell far below the Healthy People 2020 goal of 80 percent.
 This measure could not be compared to data from previous years.